ageron/handson-ml2/README.md

 ## Quick Start

-### Want to play with these notebooks without having to install anything?
+### Want to play with these notebooks online without having to install anything?
 Use any of the following services.

-**WARNING**: Please be aware that these services provide temporary environments: anything you do will be deleted after a while, so make sure you save anything you care about.
+**WARNING**: Please be aware that these services provide temporary environments: anything you do will be deleted after a while, so make sure you download any data you care about.

-* Open this repository in [Colaboratory](https://colab.research.google.com/github/ageron/handson-ml2/blob/master/):
+* **Recommended**: open this repository in [Colaboratory](https://colab.research.google.com/github/ageron/handson-ml2/blob/master/):
 <a href="https://colab.research.google.com/github/ageron/handson-ml2/blob/master/"><img src="https://colab.research.google.com/img/colab_favicon.ico" width="90" /></a>

 * Or open it in [Binder](https://mybinder.org/v2/gh/ageron/handson-ml2/master):